-What is the foreign exchange market?By
+What is the Forex Market?

 Individuals may use the fx market to exchange money before and after going on holiday to a foreign country.
-These transactions are usually committed through a bureau de change, or a local bank.
+These transactions are usually committed through a bureau de change or a local bank.

 Retail FX Traders